RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 15.md

 Trouble let the silence continue, she knew Brun had a bad habit of letting words fall out of her mouth, so if they were trying to avoid starting off on the wrong foot she would give them as much time as they needed.

-Brun walked over to the door and closed it, and sat back down a little closer but still at what Trouble would call a polite distance.
+Brun walked over to the door and closed it, and sat back down in the dark a little closer but still at what Trouble would call a polite distance.
+As the silence stretched, Trouble's eyes adjusted and she could make her friend's outline in the dark.

 "I've been trying to find a way to talk to you and Dee..."
 They started, faltering at the starting line as they went silent again.

 "I think..."
 Brun said after several minutes of silence.
 "That I am missing something.
-I'm not some blushing virgin, but I also don't see the big whoop in sex."
+That something is missing from me.
+Like I'm not some blushing virgin, but I also don't see the big whoop in sex."

 Trouble was entirely lost.